Can You Dethatch St Augustine Grass?

 Timing is a crucial factor when it comes to dethatching St. Augustine grass.
 Ideally, dethatching should be done during the growing season when the grass can recover quickly.
 For St. Augustine grass, this is typically in the late spring or early summer.

-See also When Does St Augustine Grass Go Dormant?
+See also How Does St Augustine Grass Spread?

 Considerations for Specific Groups or Situations